exetr/OSSA-Notes/README.md

 ##### Attacking Switches

 Attackers can target the Content Addressable Memory (CAM) table with bogus entries, with tools such as Macof, to take up CAM table space.
-Legitimate entries are crowded out, causing the switch to be unable to determine legitimately connected clients, causing it to forward all frames out of every port in attmept to get frame to its destination address, enabling attackers to sniff traffic within the network.
+Legitimate entries are crowded out, causing the switch to be unable to determine legitimately connected clients, causing it to forward all frames out of every port in attempt to get frame to its destination address, enabling attackers to sniff traffic within the network.

 #### Layer 3 IP

 Internet Protocol is used to deliver packets from source to destination.
 Similarly, the source and destination headers are stored in headers.

-IP is connectionless, meaning there is no pre-established connection bewtwen sender and recipient, instead relying on upper layer protocols to ensure delivery and to re-assemble the IP packets in the right order at the destination.
+IP is connectionless, meaning there is no pre-established connection between sender and recipient, instead relying on upper layer protocols to ensure delivery and to re-assemble the IP packets in the right order at the destination.

 Addressing is in the format of aa.bb.xx.yy (32-bit) for IPv4.
-The last block of IPv4 addressing having been distributed in 2011, IPv6 was developed to deal with the address shortage, utilising 128-bit hexadecimal addressing.
+The last block of IPv4 addressing having been distributed in 2011, IPv6 was developed to deal with the address shortage, utilizing 128-bit hexadecimal addressing.

 Routers are used to route packets.
 They receive packets from one interface and forwards it to another interface.
 No known routes will result in dropped packets.